SkySai1/webind/README.md

 	psycopg2 (driver for PostgreSQL),
 	pymysql (driver for MySQL).

-after download run into webind directory: python3 -m venv flask --upgrade
+After download you need to execute "reconfig.py" to change path of pip3's python3 execute file, also you may need to run "python3 -m venv flask --upgrade".